VIDA-Lab/vida-lab.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Triple boost for the team — ChartKG & our CNN-Generalization study are accepted by [TVCG](https://www.computer.org/csdl/journal/tg), and AdaMotif heads to [IEEE VIS 2024](https://ieeevis.org/year/2024/welcome)! 🎉🎉🎉
+Triple boost for the team — ChartKG & our CNN-Generalization study were accepted by [TVCG](https://www.computer.org/csdl/journal/tg), and AdaMotif was accepted by [IEEE VIS 2024](https://ieeevis.org/year/2024/welcome)! 🎉🎉🎉